herguad/data_analysis/README.md

 <img src="images/top_genres_movie_count.png">
 </p>

 After checking the distribution of means with `describe()`, the df can be filtered for genres with avgs between 2Q and 3Q values, e.g. 25.
-A faceted barplot with year for columns shows the influx of different genres each year,displaying a more balanced distribution in the last years.
+A faceted barplot with year for columns shows the influx of movies from different genres each year, displaying a more balanced distribution in the last years.

 <p align="center">
 <img src="images/most_rep_genres.png">